 I’ve been a coffee drinker since my student days in Italy.
 The yummy cappuccini and perky espressi opened my eyes to the joys of coffee.
 For years daily coffee was a staple in my life.
 Then one day I decided to try the “Blood Type Diet.”
 I was feeling sluggish and often had headaches.
 I would get so sleepy in the afternoons I had to stop for a siesta.
 People with my blood type weren’t supposed to drink coffee.
 I thought this would kill me.

 The alternative was green tea.
 Green tea by itself is quite bland.
+This is unless you use Amla Green!
 But I discovered that a spoonful of honey and half a fresh-squeezed lemon transforms it into a sweet-and-sour wakeup call.
 The resulting drink is refreshingly warm on a cold Wisconsin morning.

 The sluggish feeling is gone.
 What caused it?
 Probably dehydration.
 I get dehydrated after a night’s sleep and morning coffee only made things worse.
 The more tired I felt, the more coffee I drank.
 I should have been drinking water.
 In fact, if I feel sleepy in the afternoon a glass of water perks me up better than a cup of coffee.
 The green tea starts me off on a better path.
 Perhaps I am part plant.